Murat Gassiev: Heavyweight

+Gassiev vs. Wallin

-Gassiev faced Otto Wallin on 30 September, 2023, defending his WBA Inter-Continental title.
+Gassiev faced Otto Wallin on 30 September 2023, defending his WBA Inter-Continental title.
 He lost via split decision, in a very close fight where, despite spending the majority of the fight on the offensive, he landed very little in the way of effective punches, and even spent long periods of time not throwing any punches at all.

-Gassiev faced undefeated boxer Kem Ljungquist on 26 October, 2024.
+Gassiev faced undefeated boxer Kem Ljungquist on 26 October 2024.
 He won via TKO in the fifth round, dropping Ljungquist with a left hook to the liver.
 Ljungquist failed to make the count, and was subsequently counted out.

-Gassiev faced Jeremiah Milton on August 23, 2025.
-He won via TKO due to a doctor stoppage in the seventh round.
+Gassiev faced Jeremiah Milton on 23 August 2025.
+He won via technical knockout due to a doctor stoppage in the seventh round.

+WBA (Regular) heavyweight champion

+Gassiev vs. Pulev

+Gassiev won the WBA (Regular) heavyweight title by knocking out defending champion Kubrat Pulev in the sixth round at Duty Free Tennis Stadium in Dubai on 12 December 2025.

+WBA heavyweight champion

+Gassiev vs. Kadiru

+Following undisputed champion Oleksandr Usyk's decision to vacate his world titles, the WBA officially elevated Gassiev to full champion status in June 2026, establishing him as Russia's first world heavyweight titleholder in over a decade.
+Gassiev was originally scheduled to make his first title defense against 2016 Olympic gold medalist Tony Yoka on 11 July 2026 at the VTB Arena in Moscow, Russia.
+However, in early July, Yoka was forced to withdraw due to a back injury sustained in training camp.
+On 6 July 2026, it was officially announced that German contender Peter Kadiru would step in on less than a week's notice as the replacement challenger for the championship bout.
+Gassiev won by TKO in the sixth round.